-ASPEC, the Association of Studio and Production Equipment Companies, consists of film, television and broadcasting companies serving as a collective voice within the industry.
+ASPEC, the Association of Studio and Production Equipment Companies, is the collective voice of the film, television and broadcasting industry.

 ASPEC’s member companies have a combined turnover of over £100 million, providing services to almost all UK-based productions.

 No one has a greater understanding of the film, television and broadcasting industries or is better placed to enhance, maintain and protect it.

 If you would like to know more about ASPEC please contact: email@example.com